Lotus 76 car-by-car histories

 Lotus's attempt to replace the highly successful Lotus 72 with a newer, lighter Lotus 76 in 1974 proved a failure.

-Despite the age of the Lotus 72 design by 1973, it remained highly competitive so Colin Chapman set designer Ralph Bellamy the task of creating a new car that was the same as the 72, but with an updated and lighter monocoque.
-The new car had a shallow, subtely wedge-shaped tub, with the radiators flush to the sides of the engine instead of in separate sidepods as on the 72.
-It retained the 72's torsion-bar suspension, with rising rate geometry at the front.
+Despite the age of the Lotus 72 design by 1973, it remained highly competitive so Lotus boss Colin Chapman set his newly-recruited chief designer Ralph Bellamy the task of creating a new car for 1974 that was the same as the 72, but with an updated and lighter monocoque, or as Bellamy later remembered it, "exactly like the 72 except better engineered".
+The new car had a shallow, subtly wedge-shaped tub, with the radiators flush to the sides of the engine instead of in separate sidepods as on the 72.
+It retained the 72's torsion-bar suspension, with rising-rate geometry at the front.
 A biplane rear wing was quickly dropped, and the main change was a four-pedal system to allow left-foot braking, with an experimental Automotive Products automatic clutch release, operated by a button on the gear lever.
 The two cars were called JPS/9 and JPS/10, following on from the latest Lotus 72 which was chassis 72/8, then wearing chassis plate JPS/8.
 However, Autosport noted of JPS/10 that "in 10 years' time historians will call it Lotus 76/2".
 We take that advice here.

 (30 Mar 1974)